Key:Plain Text- Resident/Regular Visitor.Green -Likely to be Annual. Amber -Less than Annual. Red -Rarity. CAPITALS -New bird for site.

 Site Year Tick*

-2nd - A Grasshopper Warbler was 'singing and showing occasionally in the grass/reeds c200yards in front of the second hide during late morning at least'.
+2nd - Generally a gorgeous dry, day.
+Afternoon wind direction of SSE was by the evening at WSW with speeds up to 21mph and gusting that reached 25mph.
+Coastline temperature readings exceeded +18 degrees.
+A Grasshopper Warbler was 'singing and showing occasionally in the grass/reeds c200yards in front of the second hide during late morning at least'.
 PRD.

 3rd - Initial Westerly winds changed to SSE in direction and speeds varied throughout from c6mph up to 19mph with gusting slightly higher at 21+mph.
 A bright, sunny day with the temperature along the coastline reading +19+ degrees.
 A visit to the site first thing this morning, gave 1 Green Sandpiper and 2 Dunlin on the scrape along with counts of 1 LRP, 2 Oystercatchers, 12 Blk T Godwits and 62 Avocets.
 Teal numbered 11 during this survey and singles of Yellow Wagtail and Marsh Harrier were also noted.
 MR.

 4th - Another bright, sunny and warm morning and again the temperature showing at +19+ degrees.
 Wind direction being S/SSE and whilst warm winds and mostly light speeds (+/- 6mph), the variables were up as high as 23mph and gusting of 26mph.
 The count for Avocets on the scrape today was up at 70, while Blk T Godwits numbered 27, Redshanks at 10 and a single LRP.
 Teal had increased to a total of 15.
 Birds of Prey during this survey were 3 Kestrels, 1 Common Buzzard and a Marsh Harrier.
 MR.